Willkommen auf den Seiten des Auswärtigen Amts

 - Only the visa office of the Embassy in Warsaw is responsible for visa applications.
 The Consulates General of the Federal Republic of Germany in Krakow, Wroclaw and Gdansk do not issue visas and do not provide information on visa applications.

 - Please note that you must come to the embassy in person with all the necessary documents to submit your application.
 Please make an appointment via our appointment system on the Internet.
 Please plan that the processing time after application is usually several weeks.

 - A fee of approximately 400 zloty (75,- Euro depending on the exchange rate) is charged for processing a visa application.
-The fee is to be paid in Polish zloty at the time of application.
+The fee is to be paid in Polish zloty in cash at the time of application.
 It is a processing fee.
 There is no right to reimbursement in case of rejection or withdrawal of the application.